 - A bird in the hand is worth two in the bush.
 Trial verdicts are unpredictable, and when taking into account time saved, expense saved and stress avoided, a mediated agreement may be the best approach.

 - All things come to those who wait.
 Though often quicker than going to trial, mediation can be a slow and frustrating process.
 Staying focused and in the moment is key, as well as keeping an open mind.

 - All’s well that ends well.
 There is something particularly satisfying about having a hand in crafting your own resolution.
 You have been heard, relationships have been saved, and you have avoided the cost and stress of a trial.
 All’s well that ends well.

 A representative of Parrish Law Firm, PLLC researched and wrote this article with Mr. Parrish’s consent.
-If you have any questions regarding the legal implications of what you have just read, please send us your question by clicking here so we can have our attorney review it.
+If you have any questions regarding the legal implications of what you have just read, please send us your question so we can have our attorney review it.